-- Depopulation in the BIN area, especially of young people, is to be addressed by interlinked policies in education, work, living conditions, quality of life and infrastructure including transport and digital infrastructure in the North - Policies should address how to reduce the tertiary education and disposable income gap in the BIN area - High economic potential but at the same time loss of jobs in traditional BIN industries such as mining, guarrying and manufacturing, agriculture, forestry and fishing requires policies on the role of automation and digitalization - Reconsider the innovative potential of the BIN area, create awareness of the BIN area clusters, firms and brands - Provide the required regional and national support to BIN firms including access to finance

-- Increased business opportunities in the BIN area require improved mobile broadband coverage in unpopulated areas - The roles of the governments and strong consortia are to be addressed in fibre cable projects affecting the BIN area
+- Depopulation in the BIN area, especially of young people, is to be addressed by interlinked policies in education, work, living conditions, quality of life and infrastructure including transport and digital infrastructure in the North. - Policies should address how to reduce the tertiary education and disposable income gap in the BIN area. - High economic potential but at the same time loss of jobs in traditional BIN industries such as mining, quarrying and manufacturing, agriculture, forestry and fishing requires policies on the role of automation and digitalization. - Education needs and business opportunities in the growth sectors of health, tourism and construction are to be examined further. - Reconsider the innovative potential of the BIN area, create awareness of the BIN area clusters, firms and brands - Provide the required regional and national support to BIN firms including access to finance. - Business opportunities brought by the Northern Sea Route are to be addressed in the perspective of the whole transport infrastructure development in the BIN area, including Finnish railway project and digital infrastructure projects. - While basic broadband accessibility is good in the BIN area, access to high-speed speed Internet (100 Mbps) is to be improved in the BIN area. - Increased business opportunities in the BIN area require improved mobile broadband coverage in unpopulated areas - The roles of the governments and strong consortia are to be addressed in fibre cable projects affecting the BIN area.